Plugins

 Plugin configuration is easiest to understand in three layers:

-• city-level enablement
+• project-level enablement

-• project-level plugins.*
+• project-level plugin options

 • Console-facing setup and usage protocols

-1. City-level enablement
+1. Project-level enablement

-It is a city-level fact.
+It is a project-level fact.

 That means:

-2. Project-level plugins.*
+2. Project-level plugin options

 Runtime options for how an agent uses a plugin usually live in: